fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 [Thinking with Type](http://thinkingwithtype.com)

 ### In class
-Various HTML and CSS tutorials
+Various HTML and CSS tutorials TBA